On a generalisation of Cameron's base size conjecture: Classical group preliminaries

 If $\Gamma_1, \ldots, \Gamma_s$ denote the distinct $\sigma_0$-orbits on $\mathscr{S}_r$, where $\sigma_0$ is the permutation defined by $\lambda \mapsto \lambda^{q^k}$ for all $\lambda\in \mathscr{S}_r$, then either each $\sigma$-orbit is a union of $k$ distinct $\sigma_0$-orbits, or $i = i_0$ and $\sigma$ and $\sigma_0$-orbits coincide.
 In particular,~\cite[5.3.2]{BG} gives the following description of the embedding of $\hat{x}\in L$ inside ${\rm GL}_n(q)$: \begin{lem} If $\hat{x} = [\Gamma_1, \ldots \Gamma_s, I_e]\in L$, then, up to conjugacy,

 on $V$.
 In particular, if $i = i_0$, then $\hat{x}$ is conjugate to $[\Gamma_1^{ka_1}, \ldots, \Gamma_s^{ka_s}, I_{ke}]$. \end{lem}

 \vs

-We finish this section by very briefly commenting on the semisimple involutions in ${\rm PGL}_n(q)$ and we refer the reader to~\cite[Sections 3.2.2, 3.3.2, 3.4.2, 3.5.2]{BG} for a detailed analysis of semisimple involutions in all classical almost simple groups of Lie type.
+We finish this section by very briefly commenting on the semisimple involutions in ${\rm PGL}_n(q)$ and we refer the reader to~\cite{BG} for a detailed analysis of semisimple involutions in all classical almost simple groups.
 So now let $G_0 = {\rm PGL}_n(q)$ and take $x$ to be a semisimple involution.
 For every $i$ such that $1 \leqs i \leqs n/2$ we get a unique class of involutions with representative $t_i$, where $t_i = \hat{t}Z$ and $\hat{t}$ is an involution in ${\rm GL}_n(q)$ whose $(-1)$-eigenspace has dimension $i$.
 If $x \in t_i^G$, then we will say that it is a $t_i$-\emph{involution}.
 Finally, if $n$ is even, then we get an additional class of involutions with representative $t'_{n/2}$.
 This class of involutions arises from the quadratic field extension $\mathbb{F}_{q^2}/\F$ and we direct the reader to~\cite[3.2.2.2]{BG} for more details.
-The precise structure of $C_{G_I}(x)$ is recorded in~\cite[Table B.1]{BG}.
+The precise structure of $C_{G_I}(x)$, as well as conditions for which $x\in G_0$ are recorded in~\cite[Table B.1]{BG}.

 \vs

 \paragraph{\textbf{Unipotent elements}}